 “Isn’t…” Jeff began, only to cut himself off.
 Yannis turned to stare at him.
 “Sorry, I just thought mead was a Norse thing.”

 “Mead came before wine in Greece,” the man replied.
 “Honey can heal and cleanse.
 Amrita honey can do more.
 The tea, it does most of all.
 Once you drink, you are different; you are cured.”

 There is scientific evidence for many of the claims made about various narcotics.
+Planting marijuana seeds at home is a low-cost way to cultivate high-quality Marijuana in your living room.
 Marijuana is said to slow the growth of cancer, for instance, and psilocybin (the active chemical in hallucinogenic mushrooms) has shown promise in fighting depression.
 Even so, the idea that a tincture made from a mystical leaf could somehow offset every ailment struck me as being absurd.
 I began to suspect that Andre was right; that we were about to imbibe a beverage which mimicked a refined opiate.

 Ann shifted on her cushion.
 “So, how is this going to work?
 You make the tea, then we all drink it?”

 “No.” Yannis’s single, flat syllable called my attention back to him.
 “I will not drink.
 You will be asleep.
 I will wait for you to wake.”

 “Hey, no, hang on!”
 Andre moved as though readying himself to stand.
 “We’re not going to pass out while you hang around and… whatever!”

 “What, you’re okay with this?”
 The young man folded his arms.
 “How do we even know what’s in this stuff?
 If we’re drinking, he’s drinking.”

 Yannis shook his head.
 “Amrita requires a chaperone.”